-Scott Karp, one of the smartest people I know, #9 on the “Advertising Age Power 150”of blogs that follow media and marketing) and engage in a meaningful debate, mobile browser developer Russell Beattie immediately attacks Scott personally by calling him a moron and telling him to shut the, well, it goes down-hill from there.
+Rather than disagree with Scott (whose blog, by the way, is #9 on the “Advertising Age Power 150”of blogs that follow media and marketing) and engage in a meaningful debate, mobile browser developer Russell Beattie immediately attacks Scott personally by calling him a moron and telling him to shut the, well, it goes down-hill from there.
 Scott may be opinionated and, once in a great while, wrong, but a moron?

 I have no idea whether or not Russell’s debate points make sense.
 I didn’t read past the second sentence.
 While I’m sure Russell is not a moron, I know for certain his approach is moronic.